Focus

 > So-called “Doubting Thomas” often gets a bad rap because he demanded no more than what had already been given to the rest of the disciples, but he becomes an example for us who demand more proof than faith can provide.

 > The things we believe in are not things that can be “proven” in the conventional sense--like God's unexplainable mercy.
-Our faith is based more on intuition than proof, and on the witness of others who encourage us to believe what we can only hope is possible.
+Our faith is based more on intuition than proof, and on the witness of others whose faith encourage us to believe what we can only hope is possible.

 > When we take the Eucharist into our hands, we cannot see Christ; we believe in his presence because we have sensed it, experienced and encountered it, in the Body of Christ around us.